jm-extend/extend_customwarrantysku/README.md

 # Installation
 - copy the Extend/ folder in your app/code folder
 - or use git to import and generate the files

+PLEASE NOTE : This add-on only works for the legacy version of our module, called Extend_Warranty, and the sku is WARRANTY-1